How strangers have made the 'King of Smiles' frown

-Mohammed Alby aka King of Smiles has announced that he has ceased recording his content with strangers after several people sued him for making them smile.
+TikTok creator Mohammed Alby aka King of Smiles has ceased recording content with strangers, the decision coming after several people sued him for making them smile.

 How strangers have made the 'King of Smiles' frown

-Mohammed Alby aka King of Smiles has quit recording videos with strangers on the streets starting today
+Alby aka King of Smiles has quit recording videos with strangers on the streets, the TikTok videos that earned him fame.

 Recommended articles

+Alby's signature videos involve approaching people on the street with short punchlines that often leave strangers laughing.

-The content creator who loves speaking in parables and let someone crack the joke out of it says he has been sued severally and that has triggered him to stop creating his content around strangers.
+The content creator, says he has been sued severally and he has no option but to discontinue the popular format.

 "After I post the next few videos I have in my gallery, I will never do a video with any stranger in Kenya.
 I'm completely done with spreading smiles because at the end of the day what it's gotten me is making me not even want to see another day.

 "I've held on for so long.
-I've shot so many videos in the past months bringing smiles to people yet I'm sinking mentally so badly because I'm getting sued for making someone smile," explained Alby.
+I've shot so many videos in the past months bringing smiles to people yet I'm sinking mentally so badly because I'm getting sued for making someone smile," Alby explained.

-The content creator has shared a court notice on his Instagram page while still wondering how he is being targeted for making people smile.
+The content creator shared a court notice on his Instagram page, perplexed that he is being hounded for making people smile.

 Alby claims that what he is going through has affected him mentally since he has worked hard to build his own brand only for other people to drag him down.